-Knowing how to estimate painting jobs is the key to making accurate, detailed painting estimates that compete with other painting contractors and make you money.
+Knowing how to estimate painting jobs is the key to making accurate, detailed painting estimates.
+They should compete with other painting contractors and make you money.

-Your painting material costs will depend on the job’s size and complexity — and you’ll need different materials for an interior versus exterior paint job.
+The cost of painting materials will depend on the job’s size and complexity.
+You’ll need different materials for an interior and exterior paint job.

-You’ll only need to buy new paint and primer for most new jobs after you’ve purchased materials for your first interior paint job, such as rollers, brushes, trays, drop cloths, and painter’s tape.
-Those basic materials, minus paint, can cost as low as $30 for a 400-square-foot room.
+You’ll only need to buy new paint and primer for most new jobs after you’ve bought materials for your first interior paint job.
+This can include rollers, brushes, trays, drop cloths, and painter’s tape.
+Those basic materials, minus paint, can cost about $30 to $50 for a 400-square-foot room.

 Expect to buy more materials for exterior painting.
-For a 2,000 square foot home, it can cost between $100 to $120 (USD) to purchase new:
+For a 2,000 square foot home, it can cost between $130 to $160 (USD).

 Paint will take up a large portion of your costs.
 Here’s how to estimate the amount of paint you need and how to accurately measure your paint site for interior and exterior paint jobs.